 1. Foot Braking

 The foot braking is an appropriate and practical method of stopping the longboard but only when you are going at an intermediate speed.
-Also, it is a convenient and painless method yet works only in the case of plain surface and not on steep hills.
+Also, it is a convenient and painless method yet works only in the case of a plain surface and not on steep hills.
 First and foremost, you must take the footwear in considerations that are in coherence with the process.
 Hence, don’t wear flip flops or soled shoes.

 Now to start the process, you first have to put all the weight on the front of the longboard.
 In this step, use the regular foot to put the weight on the front.
-Never use a foot brake with the back foot because it can seriously lead to the dispersion of weight in the direction you are moving at.
+Never use a foot brake with the back foot because it can seriously lead to the dispersion of weight in the direction you are moving.
 Hence, for a shaky and somewhat bumpy surface, never use a back foot to foot brake.
 It can also increase the chances of a shaky back foot.

 Now, after putting the weight on the front, you will have to glide your back foot above the surface.
 After this, drag the back foot rightly aligned with your board and put partial pressure on the ground.
 Carefully, in this step, do not lean on the backfoot because the chances of falling from the board are higher in this case.
 Make sure, you are wearing hard and large sole shoes because this can tear down the sole of your shoe while damaging your foot.